2007 Zürich cantonal elections: Cantonal Council

 The table below lists contesting parties represented in the Cantonal Council before the election.

 Results

 Executive Council

-Note: percentages here are calculated based on the amount of valid votes (excluding blank and invalid votes) so that the absolute majority is at exactly 50%, but may result in candidates reaching over 100% of the valid votes.
+Note: percentages here are calculated based on the number of valid votes (excluding blank and invalid votes) so that the absolute majority is at exactly 50%, but may result in candidates reaching over 100% of the valid votes.

-The SVP and FDP's “4 wins” ticket succeeded with all four candidates elected and re-gained their seat lost two years earlier; both the FDP candidates polled significantly higher than the SVP ones.
+The SVP and FDP's "4 wins" ticket succeeded with all four candidates elected and re-gained their seat lost two years earlier; both the FDP candidates polled significantly higher than the SVP ones.
 CVP candidate Hans Hollenstein also retained his seat in second place, along with both SP councillors.
 Green candidate Martin Graf and Green-Liberal candidate Martin Bäumle both failed despite reaching overall majorities.

 Results by district

 Cantonal Council

 The Swiss People's Party won a plurality but lost five seats, resulting in the SVP-FDP alliance losing their narrow majority in the Council.
 The social democrats suffered a loss of 17 seats, their losses were mainly attributed to voters switching to the greens (who gained five seats) and green-liberals (who entered the Council with ten seats).
 The CVP and EVP saw similar results to four years earlier, while the EDU gained four seats from the new apportionment rule.
 The Alternative List regained representation while the Swiss Democrats failed to clear the threshold of 5% in any of the constituencies.
 The resulting Council was seen as more unpredictable since it did not have any expected coalition anymore.

 The SP's large losses were seen as the main change in this elections, though their outgoing 53 seats had been their highest seat count since 1955, meaning this election was only their worst result since 1987.
 The Greens and Green-liberals were seen as the main gains of this election, together now representing a sixth of the Council.